bocke/cpanel-delphi/README.md

 # Control Panel Applet in Delphi

-An example on how to create a control panel applets for Windows 16-bit/32-bit in Delphi.
+An example on how to create control panel applets for Windows 16-bit/32-bit in Delphi.
 Originally cloned from @laciba96 but their account seems to be deleted in the meantime.

 The LICENSE is [GPLv3](https://github.com/bocke/cpanel-delphi/blob/main/LICENSE).